fujinyumi/HeightComparator/README.md

 # Height Comparator

+This application is available courtesy of GitHub pages [here](https://fujinyumi.github.io/height-comparator/).

 **NOTE: This project is on indefinite hold.
 The current functionality is still supported, but additional changes will not be made.**

 A simple page to generate heights visually for 刀剣乱舞, with some silly options.